Miracles do happen and any dog can do it...

 For the next two years, she lived up to her nickname the 'devil child.'
 She was brilliant at training but a complete monster at shows.

-She would only do the contacts.
+She would do only the contacts.
 At one point, I had to carry her off the dog walk and take her out of the ring.
 On the start line, she would grab my arm.
-Then she got in a habit of refusing to jump that 'scary' first jump.
+Then she got into the habit of refusing to jump that 'scary' first jump.

 In 2023 we had 78 eliminations.
 Surely that must be a record!
 A number of people told me that she wasn't an agility dog and suggested trying another activity.

 By October 2023, I was ready to give up completely.
-If it wasn’t for the support from my own club, I would have walked away.
+If it hadn't been for the support from my own club, I would have walked away.
 Deep down, I knew Wendy had it in her.

-I will never ever forget the day in February 2024 when Wendy finally got round a whole course at a Performance Agility show.
-I was that proud - and so much in shock that I broke down crying, forgetting for the moment that I actually had to leave the ring.
+I will never ever forget the day in February 2024 when she finally got round a whole course at a Performance Agility show.
+I was that proud and so much in shock that I broke down crying.
+I actually forgot for the moment that I had to leave the ring.

 We ended 2024 going from Grade 1 to Grade 5.
 We won the Grade 2 Voltz League which was run at the Phase Purple shows.
 And we won her section of The Agility Club League, so it's off to the Invitationals in July.

-At shows, she is now a completely different dog though she still likes to give me the occasional 'love nip', if I get in her way or do something that she considers wrong.
-As soon as we get on the start line, her face lights up, and she can’t control her excitement.
+At shows, she is now a completely different dog though she still likes to give me the occasional 'love nip,' if I get in her way or do something that she considers wrong.
+As soon as we get on the start line, her face lights up and she can't control her excitement.
+It's like she remembers her past life as a velociraptor and off we go.

 Wendy has now achieved her Bronze and Silver Agility Warrants.
-We also won our section in the Gundog Agility League.
-The results are not out yet, but we have also done tremendously well in The Agility Club league.
+We also won our section in the Gundog Agility League and won our division of The Agility Club League.

 At home, she is the laziest of dogs and would prefer to stay in bed on a morning than go out... unless I say let's go to agility.
 She is a snuggle monster and is very quiet in the house until I do something wrong and my god, she tells you.
 I should never have taught her to speak.
 She is funny, stubborn, has a massive personality and i swear she rolls her eyes at me.
 She is the love of my life, my baby.